FAQ

 We begin to feel safe and draw strength from the fellow members in the group.
 We become aware of the extent of our addiction.

-We learn to accept the truth about our sex addiction, we learn how to help others and we learn how to live life on life’s terms.
+We learn to accept the truth about our sex addiction, how to help others, and how to live life on life’s terms.

 Learning these things is a process and takes time.
 We didn’t get here over night.